tsengs0/QC_LDPC_Construction_Optimisation/README.md

-*A construction of QC-LDPC codes using Integer Linear Programming.*
+*A construction of QC-LDPC codes using Integer Linear Programming.
+It is an exercise mainly attempting to reproduce the work in [1] and [2]*

 ## Work to be done (latest update: 30 Nov., 2021)
 - [x] A BFS-like searching to generate Cycle Generating Tree for each base graph column [1].
 - [x] To summarise the Cycle Generating Trees to a) 3-tuple formed tables and b) cycle cnadidate-pairs matrices.